 Layer #2 – Insulating Layer

 Once you have chosen a good base layer, you need to back it up with something to trap heat close to your body with an insulating layer.
 On milder days, a mid-weight fleece layer like a North Face TKA 100, or Icebreaker BodyFit 260 will probably be fine.
-On the coldest of the cold days, you might want to step up to something a little heavier such as an ArcTeryx Covert Cardigan or even add a Patagonia Down Sweater Vest.
+On the coldest of the cold days, you might want to step up to something a little heavier such as a Down Vest or Jacket from Patagonia.

 Layer #3 – The Protective Outer Layer